wso2/docs-is/en/docs/references/concepts/authorization/introspection.md

-# OAuth 2.0 token introspection
+# OAuth 2.0 Token Introspection

-## Usage of OAuth 2.0 Token Introspection
+## Usage of OAuth 2.0 token introspection

-OAuth 2.0 Token Introspection defines a method that allows authorized protected resources to query the authorization server to determine the set of metadata for a given token (access token, authorization code or a refresh token) that was presented to them by an OAuth Client.
+OAuth 2.0 token introspection defines a method that allows authorized protected resources to query the authorization server to determine the set of metadata for a given token (access token, authorization code, or a refresh token) that was presented to them by an OAuth client.
 Based on the metadata of the particular token, it will allow the resource server to consume the protected resource.